-DC DIDLOMA DATA SCIENCE AND ANALYTICS PG DIPLOMA DATA SCIENCE AND ANALYTICS Time: Taught modules will be examined by Continuous Assessment, including a written Departmental Examination.
+PG DIPLOMA DATA SCIENCE AND ANALYTICS Time: Taught modules will be examined by Continuous Assessment, including a written Departmental Examination.
 Marks for all taught modules will be presented to the Spring Examination Board.
 For students failing to achieve the pass standard for the year at the Spring Examination, there will be a Supplemental Examination in Autumn with results returned to the Autumn Examination Board.
 Modules: Students take 60 credits of taught modules Marks Maxima: 100 marks per 5 credit module; 200 marks per 10 credit module.
 Total marks: 1200.
 Distribution of Marks: Taught Modules: 1200 marks Total: 1200 marks Distribution of marks and assessment details for individual modules are contained in the Book of Modules Pass Standard (module level): The pass standard for each module is 40%.
 Special Requirements for individual modules, if any, are detailed in the Book of Modules Pass Standard (programme level): All modules must be passed individually.
 Special Requirements for individual modules, if any, are detailed in the Book of Modules.
 Honours: Students will be eligible for the award of honours on the basis of the marks achieved over the Spring and Autumn Supplemental Examinations.
 Honours will be awarded on aggregate as follows: Postgraduate Diploma in Data Science and Analytics: Students will be eligible for the award of honours on the basis of the marks achieved over the Spring and Autumn Supplemental Examinations.
-Honours will be awarded on aggregate as follows: First Class Honours: an aggregate of at least 840/1200 marks (i.e. 70% and above)
+Honours will be awarded on aggregate as follows: First Class Honours: an aggregate of at least 840/1200 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 720/1200 marks (i.e. 60% and above but less than 70%) Pass:

-Franchis Second Class Honours: an aggregate of at least 720/1200 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 480/1200 marks (i.e. 40% and above but less than 60%)
+Second Class Honours: an aggregate of at least 720/1200 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 480/1200 marks (i.e. 40% and above but less than 60%) Exemptions: N/A

-Exemptions: N/A

 Supplemental Examinations: Please refer to the Book of Modules for requirements governing the Supplemental Examination for individual modules.
 Students who fail to achieve the pass standard for the year at the Spring Examination will be allowed one opportunity to repeat all failed/absent modules at the Autumn Supplemental Examination immediately following the Spring Examination Board in which the module(s) was failed, where there is provision to do so and if not disallowed by the Examination Board.
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass &amp; progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
 Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.

-Repeat Year N/A
+Repeat Year Examinations: N/A

-Examinations:

 Three Year Rule: N/A